 Yael obtained her J.D. from the Universidad de Montevideo, in Uruguay, and her LL.M. (cum laude) from the Universiteit van Amsterdam, in the Netherlands.

-Luis Miguel has also been Professor of Contract Law and Property Law at various universities in Peru, and has published a book titled “Contracts: Theory and Practice.
+Luis Miguel has been Professor of Contract Law and Property Law at various universities in Peru, and has published a book titled “Contracts: Theory and Practice.
 A Comparative Perspective” (2015).
+He regularly publishes articles and speaks at conferences on topics related to international arbitration.

 Luis Miguel obtained his J.D. from the Universidad Católica del Perú, and his LL.M. from Harvard Law School.